-- " The child's age - " The child's family circumstance, including where they live, where their parents are, and whether they are contributing to their family's income - " Why they are working - " How they came to be employed at that location - " How they are treated at work - " How the child understands their own work and what will happen if they stop working
+- " The child's age - The child's family circumstance, including where they live, where their parents are, and whether they are contributing to their family's income - " Why they are working - " How they came to be employed at that location - " How they are treated at work - " How the child understands their own work and what will happen if they stop working

-THINGS TO REMEMBER WHEN INTERVIEWING CHILDREN AND ADOLESCENTS46
+THINGS TO REMEMBER WHEN INTERVIEWING CHILDREN AND ADOLESCENTS36

 - " The child should be given a choice about whether they want to participate in an interview. - " The child should also be given an opportunity to ask questions of the inspector. - " If possible, children should be interviewed away from employers or supervisors in a nonthreatening, welcoming atmosphere.
 Children may fear reprisal or retaliation by their employer.
 They may also fear getting their employer or family member "in trouble." - " Do not conduct interviews at a time that will take children away from work, costing the child money or angering the employer.
-Unless it is a raid situation, interviews should be conducted on breaks or after work.
-That said, be respectful of the child's time and attendance to educational and family obligations outside of work hours.
+Unless it is a raid

-- Interviews should not usually last more than an hour.
+- " Interviews should not usually last more than an hour.
 When necessary, they may be broken into two sessions.
 Respondents, especially young children, tend to get tired or bored, and their attention will wander if interviews are too long. - " If a child becomes visibly upset (or emotionally shutdown), the questions may be too intense or emotionally painful and the interview should stop or change course.
 Ideally, someone with professional counseling experience would be available when the inspector suspects issues of trafficking, or other highly traumatic experiences such as physical, sexual, or emotional abuse.
 At a minimum, if sexual abuse is suspected, interviewers should be of the same gender as the children being interviewed. - " Children may not understand technical questions.
 When possible, rephrase with simpler language.
 Do not use jargon. - " Children often have an intrinsic desire to please adults and may adjust their answers to what they feel the interviewer wants to hear.
 Conversely, they may have been coached by their employer.
 Evaluating the child's demeanor and triangulating information will be helpful.
 Open-ended questions will be helpful in drawing out genuine responses. - There is also considerable benefit to talking with children in small groups, where they often become more talkative and spontaneous.
 The interviewer can introduce him or herself and learn about their lives, their work, and any number of related issues.
 With the increased confidence that comes in numbers, children may be willing to talk about working conditions and about their employer. - " Be aware that some working children-accustomed to daily hardships and the constant need to fend for and defend themselves-will cope with interviewers by concealing or distorting information.
 Where boys or girls have worked for employers from a very early age or in a very repressive environment, they may learn to make themselves as unobtrusive and inconspicuous as possible.
 An unfamiliar woman or man who comes to ask questions will initially be viewed as a threat.
-Moreover, boys or girls interviewed in or near their workplaces, or who work most of their waking hours with insufficient sleep, food, or kindness and few chances to play can hardly be expected to respond in a trusting or relaxed manner.
-Interviewers who, whether intentionally or not, are given dubious information, must crosscheck the replies later for accuracy.
+Moreover, boys or girls interviewed in or near their workplaces, or who work most of their waking

-- " Children working in "nomadic" occupations, where their job frequently changes location, might need to be interviewed at the various work sites, if possible, or at their temporary living quarters. - " Friendliness and understanding, expressed sincerely, can also go a long way toward breaking the ice with children and with other informants as well. - Ensure that girls are able to speak with a female inspector.
+- " Children working in "nomadic" occupations, where their job frequently changes location, might need to be interviewed at the various work sites, if possible, or at their temporary living quarters. - " Friendliness and understanding, expressed sincerely, can also go a long way toward breaking the ice with children and with other informants as well. - " Ensure that girls are able to speak with a female inspector.
 Girls may be more willing to discuss things like sexual harassment or when they got their period (for age verification) if being interviewed by a woman.